-- Take time to review the My Career Services page of the college portal found under the "Student Services" tab here: https://my.stevenscollege. edu/ICS/Students/My_Career Services.jnz (Note: you must be logged in to view this page). - Attend one of the Internship Workshops offered in October to get prepared for your summer internship. - Prepare a resume (samples by program major available on the My Career Services page of the portal). - Begin thinking about where you may wish to intern during the summer between your 1st and 2nd year of college. - Get involved in a campus club or activity.
+- Attend one of the Internship Workshops offered in October to get prepared for your summer internship. - Prepare a resume (samples by program major available on the My Career Services page of the portal). - Begin thinking about where you may wish to intern during the summer between your 1st and 2nd year of college. - Get involved in a campus club or activity.